 Exploratory Stress Testing:

 This is one of the types of stress testing which is used to test the system with unusual parameters or conditions that are unlikely to occur in a real scenario.
-It is used to find defects around unexpected scenarios like
+It is used to find defects in unexpected scenarios like

 - If a virus scanner started in all machines simultaneously